lynchjames/note-refactor-obsidian/tests/files/test-note.md

 ## I have questions.

 Then you should join our [community!](https://obsidian.md/community).
 We have active Discord and Forums, and the community is generally quite helpful.

+### Header 3

+This is for testing normalizing header levels.